angelmanzur/Room_for_dessert/README.md

  - With the flavor word2vec model I am able to find similar ingredients that complement each other.

  - With the word 2 vector model I am able to train a neural network to predict which type of dessert you could make.

+ Ready to test the model on your own?
+Give it a try yourslf [https://leaveroomfordessert.appspot.com](https://leaveroomfordessert.appspot.com), it may take several seconds to load if it hasn't been called recently, give it some time :)
+ Are you interested in the website?
+I created it with Django and it is being hosted as an app in the Google Cloud Platfom, you can check the code [https://github.com/angelmanzur/RoomForDessert_WebApp](here)

 ## Future work